 We collect personal data for our people as part of the administration, management and promotion of our business activities.
 Our people are the volunteers who hold positions within the SOMWS as office bearers or committee members.

-Where an individual is applying to volunteer, personal data is collected through the application process.
+Where an individual is applying to join or volunteer, personal data is collected through the application process.

 There are a number of purposes that personal data for applicants are collected.